Top 10 Largest Crocodiles in the world

 5. Bujang Senang (5.88 meters/19 feet 3 inches)

 Bujang Senang was a gigantic saltwater crocodile and it was living in Borneo.
-According to the native sources, he was a man-eater (some people even claimed that he had been around and killing for at least thirty years).
+According to the native sources, he was a man-eater (some people even claimed that he had been around and killed for at least thirty years).
 Initially, he was estimated at 25 feet (7.62 meters).

 Bujang Senang was killed on May 20, 1992.
 After the kill, it turned out that his length was miscalculated.
 He was 19 feet 3 inches in length (5.88 meters) and weighed over a ton.
 The skull of Bujang Senang is placed at the Sarawak Museum (Kuching, Malaysia).